sardana-org/sardana/src/sardana/tools/config/README.md

 ## Tips & Tricks

-*  if you want to comment some controllers, motors, etc. in the FODS file, you can do it adding a *#* before the name
+* If you want to comment some controllers, motors, etc. in the FODS file, you can do it adding a *#* before the name.
+* Some controllers may depend on others e.g. physical axes of one pseudo motor controller may be pseudos from another controller.
+In this case the order of controllers in the sheet is important.